ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 # MPI troubleshooting

-[UNDER CONSTRUCTION]
+It's not uncommon to get MPI run-time errors on Savio that can be hard to decipher, particularly when running on multiple nodes.

 - Load the compiler module (e.g., `gcc`, `intel`), then load the compiler-specific MPI module (e.g., `openmpi`)
 - The MPI version used to compile code should be the same as used to run the code.
 - The MPI version used inside an Apptainer/Singularity container should be the same as module loaded on the system.
-- Use the `ucx` module for MPI jobs on `savio4_htc` for efficiency (`module load gcc/11.3.0 ucx/1.14.0 openmpi/5.0.0-ucx`)
+- Use MPI+UCX for MPI jobs on `savio4_htc` for efficiency (`module load gcc/11.3.0 openmpi/5.0.0-ucx`)
-- anything to say about pmix?
-- anything to say about MPI jobs within srun sessions?

-Anything else????
+If you troubleshoot based on the above items and are still stuck, please contact us.

 # Using multiple GPUs